alexfinnemore/fine-tuned-universe/QUICKSTART.md

 While chatting, you can use these commands:

 - Type your message and press Enter to chat
-- `/exit` - End the conversation and see stats
+- `/exit` - Save and end the conversation (shows stats)
+- `/save` - Manually save conversation to memory
 - `/info` - Show universe details and current stats
 - `/clear` - Clear conversation history and start fresh

+**Note**: Conversations are automatically saved when you exit, and the last 10 messages are loaded when you start a new session!

 ## What is Universe K?